htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``EVENT_LOG_MAX_ROTATIONS`` :index:`EVENT_LOG_MAX_ROTATIONS`
     Controls the maximum number of rotations of the event log that will be stored.
-If this value is 1 (the default), the event log will be rotated to a “.old” file as described above.
+If this value is 1 (the default), the event log will be rotated to a ".old" file as described above.
 However, if this is greater than 1, then multiple rotation files will be stores, up to ``EVENT_LOG_MAX_ROTATIONS`` of them.
-These files will be named, instead of the “.old” suffix, “.1”, “.2”, with the “.1” being the most recent rotation.
+These files will be named, instead of the ".old" suffix, ".1", ".2", with the ".1" being the most recent rotation.
 This is an integer parameter with a default value of 1.
 If ``EVENT_LOG`` is not defined, or if ``EVENT_LOG_MAX_SIZE`` has a value of 0 (which disables event log